Green Bay, Wisconsin: Education

 Green Bay is served by the Green Bay Area Public School District, which covers almost all of its area.
 It operates twenty-five elementary schools, two K–8 schools, four middle schools, four high schools, and one alternative school in the city and surrounding area.
 Two of the city's high schools, East High School and West High School, have Wisconsin's longest consecutively-played high school football rivalry, played since 1905.
 Private schools in Green Bay include Notre Dame de la Baie Academy, Northeastern Wisconsin Lutheran High School, and Bay City Baptist School.

 The University of Wisconsin–Green Bay serves as a major public institution in the region, offering undergraduate and graduate degrees across a broad spectrum of disciplines.
-Bellin College of Nursing and Northeast Wisconsin Technical College are also based in the Green Bay area, while College of Menominee Nation, Concordia University Wisconsin, Lakeland College, Medical College of Wisconsin, and Rasmussen College operate regional campuses or centers in the city.
+Bellin College of Nursing and Northeast Wisconsin Technical College are also based in the Green Bay area, while College of Menominee Nation, Concordia University Wisconsin, Lakeland University, Medical College of Wisconsin, and Rasmussen College operate regional campuses or centers in the city.